The Bankrate promise

 A basic insurance policy from the California FAIR Plan only includes dwelling coverage for named perils, such as fire, lightning, internal explosion and smoke.
 However, homeowners have the option to purchase add-on coverages for more comprehensive protection.
 Here are the standard coverage options available for a dwelling policy through the California FAIR Plan:

-- Dwelling coverage: Dwelling insurance protects the physical structure of your home from covered perils.
+- Dwelling coverage: Dwelling coverage insurance protects the physical structure of your home from covered perils.
 The FAIR Plan does not cover the same perils as a standard home insurance policy, but instead would cover perils caused by lightning, fire, internal explosion and smoke.
 FAIR Plans cover the dwelling at actual cash value (ACV) versus replacement cost value.

 - Other structures coverage: Other structures coverage protects detached structures like a garage, porch, shed or fence.